Fysics-AI/Fysiverse-3D-SimReady/README.md

 This open-source subset provides the interactive image-to-3D scene generation workflow.
 Use the Gradio page to upload an image, annotate objects, run segmentation, wait for the scene graph, and launch 3D scene generation.

 To allow the community to experience our technology as soon as possible, the version we are currently releasing is built on top of open-source models.
-We will subsequently integrate our self-developed models into this system.
+We will subsequently integrate our self-developed physics engine and generation model into this system.

 ## Environment